JetBrains/intellij-sdk-docs/tutorials/build_system/gradle_guide.md

 The Gradle plugin will fetch any plugins in the list defined by `intellij.plugins`.
 See the Gradle plugin [README](https://github.com/JetBrains/gradle-intellij-plugin#setup-dsl) for information about specifying the plugin and version.

-Note that this attribute describes a dependency so the Gradle plugin can fetch the required artifacts.
+Note that this attribute describes a dependency so that the Gradle plugin can fetch the required artifacts.
 The runtime dependency must be added in the [Plugin Configuration](/basics/plugin_structure/plugin_configuration_file.md) (`plugin.xml`) file as described in [Plugin Dependencies](/basics/plugin_structure/plugin_dependencies.md#3-dependency-declaration-in-pluginxml).

 ### Configuring the Gradle Plugin for Running IntelliJ Platform Plugin Projects
-By default, the Gradle plugin will use the same version of the IntelliJ Platform for the IDE Development Instance as was used for building the plugin.
+By default, the Gradle plugin will use the same version of the IntelliJ Platform for the IDE Development Instance, as was used for building the plugin.
-Using the corresponding JetBrains Runtime is also the default, so for this use case no further configuration is required.
+Using the corresponding JetBrains Runtime is also the default, so for this use case, no further configuration is required.

 #### Running Against Alternate Versions and Types of IntelliJ Platform-Based IDEs
 The IntelliJ Platform IDE used for the Development Instance can be different from that used to build the plugin project.